Scaling Node on Multi-Cores System

 Three ways of Creating Child Process

-3 fork() It is the special case of spawn(), that returns object with a built-in communication channel in addition to having all the methods in a normal child process instance.
+3 fork() It is the special case of spawn(), that returns an object with a built-in communication channel in addition to having all the methods in a normal child process instance.

 Including Node ‘cluster’ module